jlima020/Udacity_SDC_Nano_Term1_Project1/writeup_template.md

 ![alt-text][image7] ![alt-text][image9]

 These results are not optimal.
-The goal was to draw only one line for the left and one for the right lanes that run continuosly.
+The goal was to draw only one line for the left and one for the right lanes that run continuously.
 This is achieved by modifying the *_draw_lines(img, lines, color=[255, 0, 0], thickness=7)_* function by gathering all coordinates points, and using the *_polyfit_* function from *_numpy_*, to calculate the slope of the line that best fit these coordinates.
 Making the *_y_* values fixed makes it possible to draw lines all the way to the edge of the frame, changing only the values of x based on the slopes calculated.
 The result of this is show below.
-It can be easyly seen the improvement.
+It can be easily seen the improvement.
 The images to the right are the ones plotted using extrapolation.

 ![alt-text][image7] ![alt-text][image6]
 ![alt-text][image9] ![alt-text][image8]